Wednesday, 13 May 2020

 It was certainly an impressive venue with its substantial cover down the far side and terracing around three sides.
 The far end looked to be a little overgrown, with the old Hoover factory behind it.

-Once I'd taken plenty of photos I headed back to the station to carry on my adventures to the south of the city before booking into my hotel, taking a nap and then heading to that evening's match between Hamilton Academical and Kilmarnock.
+Once I'd taken plenty of photos, I headed back to the station to carry on my adventures to the south of the city before booking into my hotel, taking a nap and then heading to that evening's match between Hamilton Academical and Kilmarnock.

 Cambuslang Rangers 6 Vale of Clyde 0 (Wednesday 2nd August 2017) West of Scotland Central Sectional League Cup Round One Section 4 (att: c100)

-I’d been at the Blyth Spartans v Whitby Town pre season friendly the previous evening before taking a train north to Glasgow; a city I'd never tired of visiting.
-After completing afternoon visits to the home of St Roch’s and Petershill, I headed to the Bon Accord to dry out; at least on the outside.
+I’d been at the Blyth Spartans v Whitby Town pre-season friendly the previous evening before taking a train north to Glasgow, a city I'd never tired of visiting.
+After completing afternoon visits to the home of St Roch’s and Petershill, I headed to the Bon Accord to dry out, at least on the outside.

 The brilliant pub on North Street was at its usual high standard.
 The staff were chatty and friendly as ever.
-Craig, the Partick Thistle fan and I had a good chat about the upcoming season and I tried some fantastic ales.
+Craig, the Partick Thistle fan, and I had a good chat about the upcoming season, and I tried some fantastic ales.

 Beers from the Cromarty Brewery, Wagtail from Great Oakley Brewery of Northants and the usual Pixel Bandit of Lawman Brewery in Cumbernauld all hit the spot.
 The quality of the Coach House Summer Ale was fine, but I wasn’t keen on the sweet taste.

-To me Cromarty was somewhere on the Shipping Forecast that interrupted Test Match Special twice a day on Radio 4 long wave.
+To me, Cromarty was somewhere on the Shipping Forecast that interrupted Test Match Special twice a day on Radio 4 long wave.
 The stunning ale from the Whiteout ale Cromarty Brewery soon put me right, and I found it is based north of Inverness.
 That’s educational!

 As ever, I was gutted to leave the pub, but I had other items on the itinerary.
-My overstay had ruled out a trip to the Wetherspoons in Cambuslang, that I was advised was a converted old cinema.
+My overstay had ruled out a trip to the Wetherspoons in Cambuslang, which I was advised was a converted old cinema.
 Maybe that was for another day?

 Admission to the match was £6.
 No programmes had been printed.
-Inside the ground there was an anticipated gathering around the refreshment hut.
+Inside the ground, there was an anticipated gathering around the refreshment hut.
 The shutters came up, but the pies were not yet ready.

 Somervell Park looked superb.
-It looked like a tidy up had taken place since I’d previously visited to take photos.
+It looked like a tidy-up had taken place since I’d previously visited to take photos.
 The far end had certainly been improved.
 I started the game watching down the open side and at the far end.

 Both teams were wearing change kits, with a lot of red and white on display.
 It was great to be taken back in time as both teams jogged out separately and lined up ready for kick off without any handshakes or other politically correct rubbish.
 I was also taken by the old fashioned goal stanchions.

-I’m not sure whether the pitch was particularly small or maybe it looked that way with the terracing being right up to the concrete wall around the playing area, and the touchline was just a couple of yards inside?
-All in all it was an English FA ground grader’s nightmare.
+I’m not sure whether the pitch was particularly small, or maybe it looked that way with the terracing being right up to the concrete wall around the playing area, and the touchline was just a couple of yards inside?
+All in all, it was an English FA ground grader’s nightmare.

 The pitch was lush with the ball skidding around after the earlier heavy rain that had thankfully stopped.
-The whole set up reminded me of my visit to Erandio in Bilbao; although the surroundings and weather weren’t quite the same.
+The whole set-up reminded me of my visit to Erandio in Bilbao, although the surroundings and weather weren’t quite the same.

 The match started at a high frenetic tempo as all twenty two players began like they’d all had a crap day at work and were determined to get rid of their frustrations.
 In the distance stood Celtic Park; belonging to the same sport but a zillion miles apart in everything else.